python-semver/python-semver/docs/usage.rst

 .. _sec_max_min:

-Getting Minimum and Maximum of multiple Versions
+Getting Minimum and Maximum of Multiple Versions
 -------------------------------------------
-*Changed in version 2.10.2:* :func:`semver.max_ver` and :func:`semver.min_ver` functions are deprecated in favor of their builtin counterparts
+.. versionchanged:: 2.10.2
-:func:`max` and :func:`min`.
+   The functions :func:`semver.max_ver` and :func:`semver.min_ver` are deprecated in favor of their builtin counterparts :func:`max` and :func:`min`.

 Since :class:`semver.VersionInfo` implements :func:`__gt__()` and :func:`__lt__()`, it can be used with builtins requiring